MicrosoftDocs/dynamics365smb-docs/financials/financials-requirements.md

 ---
-title: Minimum Requirements for Using Dynamics 365 for Financials | Microsoft Docs
+title: Minimum requirements for using Dynamics 365 for Financials | Microsoft Docs
 description: System requirements for using Dynamics 365 for Financials
 services: project-madeira
 documentationcenter: ''